tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 As both `<$>` and `<*>` have the same precedence, firstly `(,) <$> char` will be evaluated, the result will be then applied to `int`.

-So how does `(,) char` work?
-Well, we parse a character, and then apply that character to the first item of the tuple, therefore:
+So how does `(,) <$> char` work?
+Well, we parse a character and then make that character the first item of a tuple, therefore:
 ```haskell
 > tupleCharParser = (,) <$> char
 > :t tupleCharParser